-In general, when we talk about ‘gender inequality', we refer to discrimination against women.
+In general, when we talk about “gender inequality,” we are referring to discrimination against women.
 Statistically, many of the world's women are less privileged than men and deprived of opportunities to defend themselves from poverty and fear.

-In 2010 the United Nations Development Programme (UNDP) created the Gender Inequality Index (GII) to assess levels of gender inequality in nations around the globe.
+In 2010 the United Nations Development Program (UNDP) created the Gender Inequality Index (GII) to assess levels of gender inequality in nations around the world.

-Gender Inequality Index (GII) is evaluated according to the five indicators below in three categories (Reproductive Health, Empowerment, and Labor Market):
+Gender Inequality Index (GII) evaluates inequality according to the following five indices in three categories (Reproductive Health, Empowerment, and Labor Market):

 ● Reproductive Health